Establishing strong authentication for PSD2

 The Octopus Authenticator implements a layered security approach to mitigate risk.
 Authentication secrets are stored and used inside a separated secure execution environment provided by the mobile device.
 The integrity of the authenticator is measured during load and runtime to ensure it has not been altered.

-In additional, Secret Double Octopus utilizes Shamir Secret Sharing (SSS), a provably secure cryptographic algorithm, to provide additional protection for authentication secrets by sharding them.
+In addition, Secret Double Octopus utilizes Shamir Secret Sharing (SSS), a provably secure cryptographic algorithm, to provide additional protection for authentication secrets by sharding them.
 As a result, in the event that one of the other security controls fails – for example a vulnerability is found in the secure enclave used to protect its secrets – SSS provides an additional layer of security to ensure the integrity of the authenticator and its secrets.

 Secret Double Octopus uses multiple channels to perform user authentication and validation of sensitive operations such as payments.
 Every authentication token is generated piecemeal through several out-of-band components, each of which is secured using different robust mechanisms.
 This makes it exponentially harder—virtually impossible—for a malicious actor to stage man-in-the-middle attacks to steal sensitive information or to tamper with payment data.